Proppants for Enhanced Oil Recovery

 One of the most important features of a proppant is uniform particle size.
 Currently, the industry uses a combination of various types of sand.
 This sand is course and does not allow for the oil to flow freely in and out of the fissures.

-The SonoAsh process can create an engineered, uniform particle size, high value proppant that can be used by the oil and gas industry.
+In addition to the our green cement product - The SonoAsh process can create an engineered, uniform particle size, high value proppant that can be used by the oil and gas industry.
 The output is an engineered product ideally suited to keeping fissures open longer and has a higher compressive strength than traditional sand.